Blogs > Grooming > Foil vs. Rotary Shavers: Which Electric Shaver is Best for You?

 How Rotary Shavers Work

-The spinning blades in the individual cutting heads rotate in a circular motion which captures the hair and cuts it in various angles.
+The spinning blades in the individual cutting heads rotate in a circular motion, which captures the hair and cuts it at various angles.
 The multi-directional cutting approach allows the rotary shaver to address hair growth in various directions.
 Worried about cuts and razor burn?
 Don't be.
-The oscillating blades in your rotary shaver are covered by a protective cap which prevents the blades from making direct contact with your skin.
+The oscillating blades in your rotary shaver are covered by a protective cap, which prevents the blades from making direct contact with your skin.
 The cap also helps lift hairs for a closer shave.

 Advantages of Rotary Electric Shavers